hstandeffer/harrisonstandefferblog/content/blog/uploading-files-to-s3/index.md

 ```
 <br />

-- AWS SDK: the official AWS SDK for Node.js backends
+- **AWS SDK**: the official AWS SDK for Node.js backends
-- Multer: Node.js middleware for handling file uploads
+- **Multer**: Node.js middleware for handling file uploads
-- Multer S3: Integration for Multer to directly upload to S3 bucket
+- **Multer S3**: Integration for Multer to directly upload to S3 bucket
-- Body Parser: parses incoming requests bodies into a property available on the request object
+- **Body Parser**: parses incoming requests bodies into a property available on the request object
-- Dotenv: allows you to store protected environment variables
+- **Dotenv**: allows you to store protected environment variables

 ### Create Server to Handle File Uploads